AI is coming after highly skilled jobs, and it’s meeting resistance

 Those with the most power to adopt automation are also those with the most to lose by adopting it.
 Despite a machine’s ability to administer anesthesia with greater precision than a human, no anesthesiologist would ever encourage the use of this machine, especially considering that many doctors have extremely burdensome student loans.

-This is indicative of a larger endemic problem with automation.
-As AI becomes more adroit at taking highly skilled positions, we run up against a crisis point: Those who can choose to use it would essentially be sealing their own obsolescence.
-Processes within these professions that save time on menial tasks will be successful; those that position themselves as robo versions of the profession will likely not.
+This is indicative of a larger problem with automation.
+Processes that save time on menial tasks will be successful; those that position themselves as robo versions of professionals with the power to make decisions will likely not.

-In the end, whether or not a company succeeds at infiltrating highly skilled jobs with automation will depend upon messaging.
-The lawyer chatbot, DoNotPay, was successful only because it went straight to consumers, if it had used the same messaging with firms, it would likely not have been implemented.
-If more companies choose to follow this route, direct-to-consumer services, there will need to be policy changes to protect these professions.
-After all, a world without doctors, lawyers, or recruiters would be lacking far more than just these professions, we would see a ripple effect to graduate programs, professorships, and employment rates in general.
-And perhaps we should have considered this sooner.
-As AI becomes increasingly sophisticated, we will either need to curb its applications via policy, or we will have to completely overhaul our income and employment infrastructures.
+In the end, whether a company succeeds at infiltrating highly skilled jobs with automation will depend upon messaging.
+DoNotPay was successful only because it went straight to consumers.
+If it had used the same messaging with firms, it would likely not have been implemented.
+If more companies choose to follow this direct-to-consumer route, there will need to be policy changes to protect targeted professions.
+After all, a world without doctors, lawyers, or recruiters would be lacking far more than just these professions — we would see a ripple effect in graduate programs, professorships, and general employment rates.
+As AI becomes increasingly sophisticated, we will either need to curb its applications via policy or we will have to completely overhaul our income and employment infrastructures.

-Sascha Eder is the cofounder and COO of NewtonX, a general program for molecular dynamics simulations beyond the Born-Oppenheimer approximation.
+Sascha Eder is the cofounder and COO of NewtonX, an AI-powered knowledge marketplace.